Update: Nintendo have shared more details about the discontinuation of the Nintendo eShop on Wii U and Nintendo 3DS.

 About Fire Emblem Fates

 Fire Emblem Fates will be impacted by the discontinuation of the Nintendo eShop on Nintendo 3DS.
 To be more precise, players will no longer be able to buy any DLC for the game, which includes additional maps but also Story Paths (Conquest, Birthright, Revelations).
+The game itself will no longer be available for purchase as of February 28th 2023.

 This is particularly important for players with the digital version of the game, as this discontinuation means they could end up with an incomplete version of the game, unable to progress past Chapter 6!
 To avoid this, players have to do the following before the Nintendo eShop is discontinued: